 LIGO data contain, in addition to potentially detectable gravitational wave signals, non-stationary, non-Gaussian noise.
 Noise fluctuations can register as "triggers", at a rate high enough that they can be accidentally coincident (within fractions of a second) between the H2 and L1 detectors - the background that can fake a signal.
 Coincident triggers are observed in the "on-source" observation time.
 However, the rate and significance ("loudness") of those triggers is statistically consistent with those from "off-source" times, where we expect to see only background.
 Hence, we observe no loud signal above background in the LIGO data.

 - The calibrated data from the LIGO detectors that were used for our GRB051103 analysis is provided here for scientists who wish to do their own analysis.
 Any publication making use of such data should properly credit the LIGO Scientific Collaboration.
 We request that anyone interested in publishing anything using these data please first consult with us at firstname.lastname@example.org.

 - Note that proper analysis and interpretation of this data requires careful consideration of the detector noise -- which is non-white and non-stationary -- as well as the response of the detectors, which depends on the arrival direction and polarization content of the incoming gravitational wave.

 - Here we provide raw data on the locations and orientations of the detectors, excerpted from the file LALDetectors.h contained in the LALSuite analysis library, as well as some further notes and illustrations of the detector geometry.

-- The data files may be found in this repository.
+- The data files can be found in this data file repository.